-Dingxun (Kevin) Shao, Vice President, Product Management & Development of the Adviser, and Calvin Tsang, CFA, Head of Product Management & Development of the Adviser, are jointly and primarily responsible for the day-to-day management of the Fund and have served as portfolio managers since the Fund's inception.
+Dingxun (Kevin) Shao, Vice President, Product Management & Development of the Adviser, Calvin Tsang, CFA, Head of Product Management & Development of the Adviser, and Paul Bartkowiak, Associate Vice President, Portfolio Management of the Adviser, are jointly and primarily responsible for the day-to-day management of the Fund.
+Mr. Shao and Mr. Tsang have served as portfolio managers since the Fund's inception and Mr. Bartkowiak has served as portfolio manager since January, 2025.